KyleKing/calcipy/TAG_SUMMARY.md

     line  16    TODO: Show table of contents in __init__.py file.
 Use ast:

 calcipy/doit_tasks/doc.py
-    line  96    TODO: Revisit with the new documentation strategy with mkdocs line 221    HACK: sh doesn't work in Windows because of fcntl dependency.
-Need alternative line 263 PLANNED: Implement portray or mkdocs!
+    line 201   FIXME: replace with subprocess or Mac/Windows alternative to sh line 275 PLANNED: Implement portray or mkdocs!

 calcipy/doit_tasks/doit_globals.py
-    line 207 PLANNED: Check if Optional[PackageMeta] is necessary
+    line 209 PLANNED: Check if Optional[PackageMeta] is necessary

 calcipy/doit_tasks/lint.py
-    line  17    TODO: Possibly remove - may be unused
+    line  18    TODO: Possibly remove - may be unused

 calcipy/doit_tasks/tag_collector.py
-    line   3 PLANNED: Revisit and standardize wording for tag vs. comment line  18 PLANNED: Maybe make this configurable? line 154   FIXME: How does this change with the new DIG implementation?
+    line   3 PLANNED: Revisit and standardize wording for tag vs. comment line  18 PLANNED: Maybe make this configurable? line 142    TODO: Move all of these configuration items into DIG line 149    NOTE: THE TOP LEVEL path_source MUST USE GLOB (NOT RGLOB!)

 dodo.py
-    line  55    TODO: Implement type checking with pytype, mypy, etc.
+    line  44   FIXME: This should be `path_user`? line  50    TODO: Implement type checking with pytype, mypy, or other

 tests/configuration.py
     line  17   FIXME: rename to PATH_TEST_SOURCE

-Found tagged comments for TODO (16),  PLANNED (10),  HACK (2),  FIXME (3)
+Found tagged comments for TODO (9),  FIXME (3),  PLANNED (4),  NOTE (1)
 ```